RCOSDP/weko/docs/usersguide/tutorial/install.rst

 .. note::

-   If you want to install the very-bleeding-edge Invenio packages from GitHub, you can run the ``create-instance.sh`` script with the ``--devel`` argument::
+   If you want to install the very-bleeding-edge WEKO3 packages from GitHub, you can run the ``create-instance.sh`` script with the ``--devel`` argument::

      ./scripts/create-instance.sh --devel

-Let’s see in detail about every Invenio installation step.
+Let’s see in detail about every WEKO3 installation step.

 Create instance
 ~~~~~~~~~~~~~~~